 This list is composed of those who have either opted in on your communications and people that have worked or interacted with your business in the past.
 Who you add to the list is determined by what you want to accomplish.

 Even if you only have a handful of email addresses, it matters how your customers engage with your content versus how many names you have on a list.
-As you continue to grow, however, you should add people in various categories so you know their buying habits, spending patterns, geography, gender, and you can get even more specific.
+As you continue to grow, however, you should add people in various categories so you know their buying habits, spending patterns, geography, and gender, and you can get even more specific.
 This helps make your email practices more concise and less confusing.

 You should also start a new pattern of how often you want to email your customers.
 You want to ensure that you’re not bombarding your customers with too many emails where they get sick of you.
 But you also want them to engage with you when you send emails and not forget about who you are.
 Depending on your business and niche, a good rule of thumb is to email your subscribers 2 times per month.